plasticweather/customer-segmentation-retail/README.md

 # Customer Segmentation on Online Retail (K-Means, Agglomerative, DBSCAN/HDBSCAN) + Cluster-Based Recommendations

 ## Abstract
 This project presents a comprehensive machine-learning framework for enhancing online retail analytics through data-driven customer segmentation and targeted product recommendation.
-Leveraging the publicly available 2010–2011 transactional dataset from a UK-based retailer, the study implements an end-to-end pipeline spanning rigorous data cleaning, feature engineering, and unsupervised learning techniques.
+Leveraging the publicly available 2010–2011 transactional dataset from a UK-based retailer, the study implements rigorous data cleaning, feature engineering, and unsupervised learning techniques.

 After imputing anomalies and transforming raw transactions into a customer-centric matrix of normalised RFM metrics and behavioural attributes, a multi-model clustering strategy is applied.
-K-Means supplies an interpretable baseline; Hierarchical Agglomerative Clustering offers a nuanced multilevel perspective on customer relations; and DBSCAN/HDBSCAN detect low-density outliers to preserve segment purity.
+K-Means supplies an interpretable baseline; Hierarchical Agglomerative Clustering offers a nuanced multilevel perspective on customer behavior; and DBSCAN/HDBSCAN detect low-density outliers to preserve segment purity.

 Cluster evaluation is guided holistically by Silhouette Score, Calinski-Harabasz Index, and Davies-Bouldin Index.
 Optimal model selection, based on the peak silhouette value of 0.53, yields three behaviourally distinct clusters.
 These segments are profiled to reveal purchasing propensities and lifetime-value potential, and are subsequently integrated into a cluster-based recommendation engine that promotes top-selling yet unpurchased products within each cluster.

-The proposed framework demonstrates a replicable, multi-model insight generation framework for online retailers to refine marketing campaigns, elevate personalisation, and stimulate revenue growth through data-driven customer insights.
+The proposed framework demonstrates a replicable, multi-model insight generation framework for online retailers to refine marketing campaigns, elevate personalisation, and stimulate revenue growth through RFM analysis as well as data-driven customer insights.

 ## Keywords
 *RFM Analysis • Unsupervised Learning • K-Means Clustering • Hierarchical Agglomerative Clustering • DBSCAN • HDBSCAN • Silhouette Score • Customer Segmentation • Recommendation System • Cluster-Based Filtering • Online Retail Analytics*